 Mauve also has two command line tools,

-progressiveMauve both of which are sequence alignment tools.
-These can be run in serial using the commands:
+progressiveMauve, both of which are sequence alignment tools.
+These can be run in serial using the command:

 TEST1.seq is a genomic sequence file which can be in one of three formats: FastA, Multi-FastA or GenBank.
 Note that you can have more than one sequence file in the command line arguments.
 See the Mauve Aligner documentation for more information.

 Mauve Command Line Tools in Parallel

-To speed up alignments, Mauve can be run in parallel using the GNU OpenMPI module which can be loaded by typing
+To speed up alignments, Mauve can be run in parallel using the GNU OpenMPI module.
+To load this module, simply type

 A Slurm script can be written to do this as well.
-For example, using 4 processors again, we could write a script like:
+An example script is below, which uses 4 processors.
+Replace

 #!/bin/bash #SBATCH -J Mauve_Test #SBATCH -n 4 #SBATCH -p genacc_q #SBATCH -t 00:10:00 #SBATCH --mail-type=ALL module load gnu openmpi mpirun -np 4 mauveAligner TEST.seq